Never Mind the House, Who Gets the Dog?

 Couples can also reach their own agreement on the custody of their pets and include provisions for visits between the pet and the non-custodial spouse.
 It’s important to note that pet visitation is not legally recognized in Oklahoma, but expert testimony can be considered by the court to help determine the best interest of the pet.

-Free Consultation: Tulsa Divorce Lawyers
+Low-cost Initial Consultation: Tulsa Divorce Lawyers

 While we don’t necessarily think of them as such, pets are considered property under Oklahoma law.
 As such, they can be taken away from you in a divorce settlement.
 Your best chance at keeping this from happening is to contact an Oklahoma divorce lawyer at the Divorce Law Office of Tulsa.
-Our expert divorce attorneys in Tulsa can convene with you (via phone or email) for a free consultation on the particulars of your case.
+Our expert divorce attorneys in Tulsa can convene with you (via phone or email) for a low-cost consultation on the particulars of your case.
 If you choose to go forward, they’ll work day and night to ensure you have the best chance at protecting your cherished four-legged family member.

 To get started, contact us today at 918-924-5526 or fill out the contact form at the top of the site.
 Whichever method you choose, a trained Tulsa divorce lawyer will be in touch with you soon.